 Puma-Crete® will help you pass your inspections with flying colors !

 SQF (developed by SQFI – Safe Quality Foods Institute) is a quality management system used to verify the level of implementation of a specific food safety and quality plan by a food manufacturer/supplier.
 Verifications are performed by a third-party audit.
 All auditors are certified and registered by the Food Marketing Institute, the entity that administers the SQF system.

 Level 1 covers food safety fundamentals; at Level 2, certified HACCP food safety plans are recognized; and at Level 3, comprehensive food safety and quality management system.

 Overlaying Existing Brick or Tile Floors

 SQF levels 2 and 3 do not permit brick or tile flooring (due to grout joints, which may harbor bacteria).
-EPF can often prepare the surface of brick & tile flooring, to adhere our seamless urethane mortar flooring, without complete tile removal.
+EPF can often prepare the surface and overlay brick & tile flooring.
+This may prevent having to perform complete tile removal.
 Please contact a project estimator for more details!